Things to Consider

 This wasn’t the last time though that South Georgia’s natural bounty would fall foul to commercial gain.
 The establishment of the first land-based whaling station at Grytviken in 1904 provided whalers with their first toe-hold on the island, after which operations expanded with further stations, and it became a base for whaling operations.

 Fuelled by Europe’s growing appetite for the oils that whales could provide - mostly for margarine and soap - the whalers headed south.
 It's estimated the subsequent bonanza over six decades led to approx.1.6 million whales being killed in the Southern Ocean.
-It wasn’t until 1965 that the whaling stations doors were finally closed for ever and left to decay.
+It wasn’t until 1965 that the whaling stations doors were finally closed forever and left to decay.

-South Georgia Island: Your Questions Answered
+South Georgia Island: FAQs

 As South Georgia doesn’t have an airport, you have only 2 choices: